zio/zio-sbt/docs/index.md

 - `sbt previewWebsite`— runs a local webserver that serves documentation locally on http://localhost:3000.
 By changing the documentation inside the `docs` directory, the website will be reloaded with new content.
 - `sbt publishToNpm`— publishes documentation inside the `docs` directory to the npm registry.
 - `sbt generateGithubWorkflow`— generates GitHub workflow which publishes documentation for each library release.
-- `sbt generateReadme`— generate README.md file using `README.template.md` and `docs/index.md` files.
+- `sbt generateReadme`— generate README.md file.